 Sofiero Palace and Gardens is situated just north of the city of Helsingborg, about 5 km from Train Station .

 His rhododendron interest grows primarily as collector and scientist.
-When he died in 1973 the castle became the property of the town of Helsingborg,and there were almost 10 thousand plants in the park.
+When he died in 1973 the castle became the property of the town of Helsingborg,and the gardens were spectacular with an impressive collection of more than 10,000 plants and more than 500 different varieties of colorful and rare rhododendron.

 Novadays it renowned as one of Europe's largest collections of rhododendrons.